-Today we tour the stunning Cappadocia region - an extraordinary national treasure The utter improbability of the seemingly surreal landscapes have to be seen to be believed, where whole troglodyte villages, subterranean churches and fortresses have been hewn from the soft, porous, eerily eroded rock of Cappadocia.
+Today we tour the stunning Cappadocia region - an extraordinary national treasure.
+The utter improbability of the seemingly surreal landscapes have to be seen to be believed, where whole troglodyte villages, subterranean churches and fortresses have been hewn from the soft, porous, eerily eroded rock of Cappadocia.

 Overnight: Cappadocia | Breakfast

 Cappadocia – Safranbolu.
-Opt for an early morning hot air balloon flight over lunar landscape.
+Opt for an early morning hot air balloon flight over the incredible lunar landscape.
 Today we head to the World Heritage Listed town of Safranbolu.
 The town boasts many graceful Ottoman homes, once the residences of royalty and artisan work shops crafting traditional Turkish wares.
 Tonight we stay in an Ottoman mansion home.

 Alternatively you can travel by flight from Cappadocia to Istanbul and spend the night at leisure in Istanbul.

 Friday.
 Today we say goodbye to our new friends and our tour concludes after breakfast.
 Complimentary departure transfers are offered to Istanbul International Airport at 9am and 1pm.